 Friedrich Froebel Bilingual School (FFBS), a non-religious, non-profit educational organization licensed by The General Counsel of Education of Puerto Rico and accredited by The Commission on Elementary Schools of the Middle States Association, is located at Hangar Road 523-524, Ramey Base, Aguadilla, Puerto Rico and educates students in pre-kindergarten through ninth grade.
 FFBS does not discriminate on the basis of race, religion, national origin, gender, handicap, or disability in its programs and admissions.

 FFBS was founded by Silvia Rodriguez Marin in 1982 and has been serving the Northwestern area of the island ever since.
 Title I services are provided by NETS (National Educational Technology Service) to students that need support in English, Math, and Spanish.

-The school has 23 classrooms, 4 units of bathrooms, a computer classroom, a lunchroom, three playgrounds, a basketball court, a volleyball court, and other recreational areas.
+The school has 23 classrooms, 7 units of bathrooms, a computer lab, a lunchroom, a concession, two playgrounds, a basketball court, a volleyball court, and other recreational areas.
 All Middle / High school class rooms are equiped with smartboards and internet connections.
-American English is the primary language of instruction at Froebel, with several exceptions such as Elementary and Middle school Spanish, P.E., middle school Health, high school Intr. to College Life and History of Puerto Rico.
-The school leadership has a vision that includes long range plans to expand the organization by adding a high school to FFBS by 2014 and the construction of air conditioned smart classrooms beginning August 2012.
+American English is the primary language of instruction at Froebel, with several exceptions such as Elementary and Middle / High school Spanish, P.E., middle school Health, high school Intr. to College Life and History of Puerto Rico.
+The school leadership has a vision that includes long range plans to develop a virtual high school program by 2024.

 The school year runs from early August through late May.
 Applications for each school year start on February for new applicants.
 Applications must include a completed doctor’s assessment, immunization records, and emergency contact forms as well as the enrollment fee, which is furnished after candidates successfully complete a placement evaluation.